 In Splosion Man, you play, well, “Splosion Man” who is just your normal, every day lab experiment gone awry.
 Twisted Pixel came up with this humorous new idea on a platform game for the Xbox Live Arcade that gets addictive pretty fast and could possibly spawn it’s own series if they play their cards, er, explosions right.

-Story Line in Splosion Man
+Story Line in Splosion Man (4 out of 5)

 As Splosion Man, you work your way through a series of wonderfully designed levels that offer you more than their fair share of challenges.
 These platform levels take place in the odd scientist labs where you were created, thus allowing you to show off your abilities in some extremely odd ways.
 You have to time your explosions so that you can bounce off of different walls, jump over different hazards (which include freezing water, spikes, lasers, and even an acid lake).
 Basically, you can think of yourself as an exploding Sonic the Hedgehog, using your explosions to power yourself through the levels and enemies.

 Blowing yourself up in Splosion Man is your way of jumping, but you don’t have just a free pass to blow up.
 You can only blow up three times in a row without a cool down, although you can cool down on terra firma or simply by sliding down a nearby wall.
 But, these explosions are what propells you through the air and to your destination, so one area of the game play that you will have to overcome is how to control the explosions and your toon so that you can make it to the opposite side.
 Heck, even the somersaults are the same as Sonic!

 The good news is that you can also use these triple powered explosions as an attack when needed as well.
 You can use your exploding powers as a “bomb” to take out any mobs that come your way, and you will encounter mad scientists, robots, and several other wacky mobs.
 There are plenty of great exploding barrels that will propel you across the area you’re in, just like a clown exploding out of a cannon.